Need a Spectrophotometer for your Lab?

 The spectrophotometer is a common optical device that measures the intensity of light relative to color (or wavelength).
-In the lab, they are used to determine how much light is absorbed by a colored chemical dissolved in solution.
-This allows us to calculate the concentration or purity of chemicals, analyze specific chemical characteristics, and follow and measure chemical reactions in real time.
+In the lab, they are used to determine how much light is absorbed by a colored chemical dissolved in the solution.
+This allows us to calculate the concentration or purity of chemicals, analyze specific chemical characteristics, and follow and measure chemical reactions in real-time.

 As spectrophotometers use colored light to measure the absorbance of colored chemicals, let’s briefly describe the basic principles of color and light absorbance.